Gist GEO

 Ranking a page and getting quoted in the answer are two different things now.

 It used to be simple: rank near the top, earn the click.
 Now the AI writes the answer and quotes a few sources, and being one of those sources is the new win.
 Ranking doesn't guarantee it; you can sit at #1 and still get left out while the AI cites a page below you, or one that doesn't rank at all.
-Ahrefs found citations from top-ranking pages fell from 76% in 2025 to 38% in 2026, and what gets quoted is often a homepage or pricing page, not your blog.
+One analysis found citations from top-ranking pages fell from 76% in 2025 to 38% in 2026, and what gets quoted is often a homepage or pricing page, not your blog.

 Two metrics to watch: